 What protections can I get in a protection order?

-An ex parte order or a final protection order can order the abuser to:
+An ex parte order or a final protection order can do the following:

-- not to restrain you or restrict your liberty (freedom);
+- not restrain you or restrict your freedom (liberty);

-- not to threaten, assault, bother, attack, or otherwise disturb you;
+- not threaten, assault, bother, attack, or otherwise disturb you;

-- be excluded (removed) from your home (regardless of who owns the home);
+- be removed (excluded) from your home regardless of who owns the home;

 - stay away from any place specified by the court;

-- do anything else that the judge believes is necessary for your safety.
+- anything else that the judge believes is necessary for your safety.1

 Whether a judge orders any or all of the above depends on the facts of your case.